Special relativity and the rod/slot paradox – IV – consequences of an inclination angle in the slot’s frame

 What may still lead to some confusion concerning our collision scenario is the following question:

-If a diagonally falling rod shows an inclination angle in a frame moving with the slot, what would an observer in a frame C fixed to the rod tell us about the slot’s orientation?
+If a diagonally falling rod shows an inclination angle in a frame moving with the slot, what would an observer in a frame C attached to the rod tell us about the slot’s orientation?

 Special relativity and the rod/slot paradox – V – perspective of the rod and aspects of the relative velocity between the rod and the slot